Job Title: Client Advocate

 I. Direct Services

-Promote the well-being of Methow Valley families through application of direct support service strategies: assessment, connection to crisis support, referrals, individual strength-based advocacy, and coordination of community services.
+Promote the well-being of Methow Valley families through direct support service strategies: assessment, connection to crisis support, referrals, individual strength-based advocacy, and coordination of community services.

 II.
 Program Development and Implementation